AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/workspace-templates.md

 {{maestro-important-intro}}

-In Adobe Workfront planning, a workspace is a collection of record types used by a team and represents the team's work lifecycle.
+In Adobe Workfront Planning, a workspace is a collection of record types used by a team and represents the team's work lifecycle.

-Workfront planning comes with a set of templates to get you started with basic record types and fields when you are building your workspace.
+Workfront Planning comes with a set of templates to get you started with basic record types and fields when you are building your workspace.
 For information about creating workspaces, see [Create workspaces](../architecture/create-workspaces.md).

-This article describes the workspace templates available in Adobe Workfront planning.
+This article describes the workspace templates available in Adobe Workfront Planning.

-## Considerations about Adobe Workfront planning templates
+## Considerations about Adobe Workfront Planning templates

 * Each template comes with a set of record types.
 For information, see [Overview of record types](../architecture/overview-of-record-types-and-taxonomies.md).
 * The record types in each template are organized in the following sections:

     * Operational Record Types
     * Taxonomies
 * Each record type comes with a set of fields.
-Some of these fields are connections to other Workfront planning record types.
+Some of these fields are connections to other Workfront Planning record types.
 * You can customize any template and add more record types and fields to the existing ones.

 <!-- I modeled this article by the "List of available Blueprints" and that articles does not have an Access area